pocl/pocl/README.md

     API implementations in common.c may not work for Ventus GPGPU), make sure all the examples and tests can be kicked off(may not run through) to spike(via spike elf loader).
+  * Device side printf support.
+A buffer with size PRINTF_BUFFER_SIZE on device side should be reserved, and a CSR or event may be needed to notify OCL driver to copy device side printf buffer to host side.

 ### TODOs (Part 2)